Media and Performance

 Comedy Writing and Performance

+The module explores the writing and devising of comedy.
+You will watch, listen to and discuss examples of a range of online, radio and TV comedy before working in small groups to create an original comedy sketch idea and to develop your own script and characters within it.
 This module develops student comic ability, creativity and imagination and allows you to generate material that can be applied to many other performance contexts.
 You may have experience of comedy, you may want to try something new – this is open to writers, performers, comedians, and anyone who wants to investigate how to devise, write and produce effective comedy material.

 Acting for the Camera

-The aims of the module are to develop practical skills with a range of technical exercises such as hitting marks, cheating eye-lines and body angles; regulating movement in relation to the camera; avoiding dialogue overlaps., and to further awareness and interpretative skills in translating textual and sub-textual elements into effective performance to camera.
+The aims of the module are to develop practical skills with a range of technical exercises such as hitting marks, cheating eye-lines and body angles; regulating movement in relation to the camera; avoiding dialogue overlaps, and to further awareness and interpretative skills in translating textual and sub-textual elements into effective performance to camera.

 Page to Stage: Drama Texts in Translation